 To achieve this, you may need a PDF to Kindle converter, but the choice will depend on which operating system you are using.

-Cisdem PDF Converter OCR for Mac, according to its performance and features, is a top choice for mac users who want to convert PDF to Kindle format.
-It is a mac program allowing users to convert any PDF (native and scanned) into Kindle format, such as PDF to Word, HTML, Image, RTF, even to other popular formats, like ePub, Keynote, Excel, Powerpoint, Pages, Text, etc. Converting while retaining the original file quality is the reason Cisdem substantially beats its competitors.
+Cisdem PDF Converter OCR, according to its performance and features, is a top choice for Mac/Windows users who want to convert PDF to Kindle format.
+It is a program allowing users to convert any PDF (native and scanned) into Kindle format, such as PDF to Word, HTML, Image, RTF, even to other popular formats, like ePub, Keynote, Excel, Powerpoint, Pages, Text, etc. Converting while retaining the original file quality is the reason Cisdem substantially beats its competitors.

 It is not that tricky to read PDF on Kindle now that PDF works as a Kindle-supported format.
 And for sure, there are more choices out there can make this.
 But if you go for a comfortable PDF reading, you may finally come to a PDF conversion, in this case, solve this by trying our recommended solutions, just as many other users do.